MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/overview-of-sql-server-in-a-sharepoint-server-2013-environment.md

 |Power Pivot for SharePoint 2013 Configuration Tool  <br/> |Evaluates an existing installation and determines what needs to be configured in the SharePoint farm and Power Pivot for SharePoint and then configures everything required.  <br/> |
 |Microsoft PowerShell cmdlets  <br/> |Provides cmdlets that you can use to build PowerShell script files (.ps1) and automate the configuration process for Power Pivot for SharePoint.  <br/> |

 The Power Pivot for SharePoint 2013 add-in enables PowerPivot Gallery, Schedule Data Refresh, and the PowerPivot Management Dashboard in Central Administration.
-For more information, see [PowerPivot for SharePoint (SSAS)](https://technet.microsoft.com/en-us/library/ee210692.aspx) and [Software requirements for Power Pivot for SharePoint Server 2016](software-requirements-for-business-intelligence.md#section1).
+For more information, see [PowerPivot for SharePoint (SSAS)](https://technet.microsoft.com/en-us/library/ee210692.aspx).

 ## See also
 <a name="sec4"> </a>